 If you are venturing on your own, go early to avoid the rush of tour buses.
 Another way is to purchase an unlimited one (NT$250) or two (NT$400) day hop-on-hop-off bus ticket which takes you from Hualien train station to various stops in Taroko National Park.
-If you go with the bus option, make sure you take a look at the bus schedule.
+If you go with the bus option, make sure you pick up a brochure at the station and check the bus schedule.

 Look for these suggested trails and attractions along the route:

 2. Shakadang Trail (砂卡礑步道)

 The path is 4.4km/2.8miles one way.
 It is an easy and leisure walk along the Shakadang River.

 The trail is 1.35km/0.85mile.
 The Eternal Spring Shrine (長春祠) is Taroko’s most iconic image and can be found on this trail.
 You can also find Changuang Temple Bell Tower (禪光寺鐘樓), Guanyin Shrine (觀音洞) and of course, the Changchun Shrine (長春祠).

 4. Yanzikou Swallow Grotto Trail (燕子口步道)